-The EuroSciCon will be holding its CPD accredited for the Neurology 2018 which is going to be held from July 12-13, 2018 in Paris, France focusing on current and future advancements in Neurology.
+The EuroSciCon will be organizing the Neurology 2018 which is going to be held from July 12-13, 2018 in Paris, France focusing on current and future advancements in Neurology.
 The theme of this year’s meeting is “Expanding horizons in Neurosciences: New approaches to Brain Activation”, which will provide an international platform for discussion and sharing of novel ideas for present and future expansions in various fields of neurology such as Neuroimmunology, Neurological disorders, Neuro Oncology, Neuroimaging, Cognitive neuroscience and expertise meeting.
 World-leading health practitioners, clinicians, educators and researchers will present cutting-edge and practical clinical techniques based upon widely accepted evidence and will introduce new and innovative research.

 Neurology 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
 Neurology educators can join the EuroSciCon as an international member to receive discounts on registration.
 So, come and join leading experts and allied professionals from July 12-13, 2018 in Paris, France to keep up with the rapidly accelerating pace of change that is already having an impact in the field of Neurology and will continue in the future too.